transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 In order to help you do away from scams, theft and other forms of funds loss, you can follow these two simple principles:
 <br/><br/>
 1. Conduct some thorough research before purchasing on any exchange.
 Try to check for ratings, reviews and regulation information.
+<br/><br/>
 2. Do not ever keep your bitcoins on the exchange.
 Although it has been mentioned already above, this is really worth repeating over and over again.
-<br/><br/>
-Secure Bitcoin Hardware Wallets:

 </p>